ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/README.md

 This Yelp reviews dataset is constructed by considering starts 1 and 2 as negative, 3 and 4 as positive.
 For each polarity 280k training samples and 19,000 testing samples are taken randomly.
 In total there are 560k training and 38k testing samples.
 Negative sentiment reviews are marked as 1 and Positive sentiment reviews are marked as 2.

 #### Rationale
+Yelp has been one of most popular sites for users to rate and review local businesses.
+Business organize their own listings and users rate the business from 1-5 stars and write text reviews.
+Users can also vote on helpful reviews written by other users.

-In this project, i am trying to build various classifier models which helps banks to determine Yelp review comments as positive or negative.
+In this project, I am trying to build various classifier models which helps businesses to determine Yelp review comments as positive or negative.
 This model can be used in real-time to build various solution as listed below.
-* Yelp could downgrade ranking of a restaurant if negative ratings increase
+* Yelp could downgrade ranking of a restaurant if negative ratings increase and not show at the top.
+This improves the Yelp recommendations quality.
-* Yelp could show a restaurant on top if their positive rating is high
+* Yelp could show a restaurant on top if their positive rating is high.
+Again this improves the Yelp recommendations quality.
-* Use the sentiment to provide data to restaurant to improve on their service etc.
+* Use the sentiment to provide data to restaurant to improve on their service etc. This adds another revenue stream for Yelp from Businesses who are looking to improve their quality.

 This helps Yelp to improve user experience by showing right results based on search and also helps Yelp to upsell value add services to restaurants etc.